youcisla/Sentinel/README.md

 * **Risk Mitigation:** Prevents one $50k+ mistake by flagging a "known failure" early in the planning cycle.
 * **Onboarding Velocity:** Reduces the "time-to-autonomy" for new hires by giving them an AI "Senior Mentor" trained on our specific history.
 * **Intellectual Property Retention:** Converts human experience into a permanent digital company asset.
 Even if the team changes, the *wisdom* remains.

----

-## 6. Implementation Roadmap (Low-Risk Pilot)

-I propose a **30-day "Proof of Concept"** with zero disruption to current workflows:

-1. **Days 1-10:** Use n8n to ingest the last 2 years of project "Retrospectives" into a private, secure Vector Database.
-2. **Days 11-20:** Create a "Synthetic Persona" based on our most senior technical/operational logic.
-3. **Days 21-30:** Run three "Pre-Mortem" simulations on upcoming projects and compare the AI’s "concerns" with the actual concerns of our senior leads.